Mattheyses-Lab/desmostorm/README.md

 **DesmoSTORM** is a MATLAB application for viewing and analyzing reconstructed super-resolution images of desmosomal plaque proteins.

-The app supports multi-channel image display, region picking, ROI-based linescan analysis, classifier-assisted region detection, and export of measurements, images, summary PDFs, and linescan plots.
+The app supports multi-channel image display, region box editing, ROI-based linescan analysis, classifier-assisted region proposal generation, and export of measurements, images, summary PDFs, and linescan plots.

 ## Quick Start